jenkinsci/vectorcast-execution-plugin/README.md

         as relative to the root of the checkout
     -   Each job can optionally clean up the working directory.
-If the working directory is not cleaned, then the results from the previous run allow VectorCAST/Manage to optimise the execution phase based on any code changes
+If the working directory is not cleaned, then the results from the previous run allow VectorCAST/Manage to optimize the execution phase based on any code changes
 -   Use a common, shared drive/directory
     -   In this case, the VectorCAST/Manage project should be specified